 Core Knowledge & Skills

-The HoP is a knowledgeable, thoughtful and curious leader who has strong technical knowledge and a track record of achievement in the field of WFCL prevention and response.
-You should be prepared and excited to take a leading role in the organisation’s programmatic work, bringing together stakeholders from within and outside the organisation to deliver programmes that are proven (through research) to produce impact and drive systemic change.
+The HoP is a knowledgeable, thoughtful and curious leader who has strong technical and programmatic knowledge and experience in the field of WFCL prevention and response.
+You should be prepared and excited to take a leading role in the organisation’s programmatic work, bringing together stakeholders from within and outside the organisation to deliver programmes that are proven (through research and evidence) to produce impact and drive systemic change.

 Additionally, we seek: